Opening a new checking account isn’t as simple as bringing some cash to the bank and making a deposit.

 The problems are often related, Ulzheimer says.
 If someone writes a lot of checks to pay bills but the checks are returned for insufficient funds, chances are those bills will be sent to collection agencies and eventually show up on the applicant’s credit report.

 When a record is found, the process of opening a checking account usually stops and the person is turned away with a disclosure, explaining why the institution cannot open their account.

 You should know whether these black marks are on your credit report.
 If you’re unsure, check your report before applying for a new account.

 What you can do

 Some banks have second chance programs, which offer restricted account access during a probationary period, Ulzheimer says.
 These accounts generally have higher fees and more limitations.
 For example, a consumer may be able to open an account but may not be issued a debit card, he says.

 A second chance program can be a good option for people who are unable to open a traditional checking account, but it’s important to make sure the financial institution is reputable.
 Stick with a bank that’s insured by the Federal Deposit Insurance Corp. or a credit union that’s insured by the National Credit Union Administration.

 “Another option would be to open a savings account and build a relationship with the financial institution while paying back outstanding items,” says Kimberly Allen, a certified counselor in Williamsburg, Virginia.

 Some banks also may require customers to participate in a financial management workshop before they can open a second chance account, she says.

-“Customers need to monitor their banking accounts and be sure to track the transactions to avoid overdraft charges and merchant fees,” she says.
+“Customers need to monitor their banking accounts and be sure to track the transactions to avoid overdraft charges and merchant fees,” Allen says.